-Former NFL player Vincent Jackson, whose parents served in the Army, found dead at hotel: report
+Former NFL player Vincent Jackson found dead in Florida hotel: report

 Jackson put together a solid NFL career with the San Diego Chargers and Tampa Bay Buccaneers that spanned 12 seasons